openjdm/openjdm.github.io/_sources/option_paralysis.md

 process include descriptions of the options or the presence of “defaults.”

-The researchers made sure to remove flavors we may consider to be “defaults,” like grape and strawberry in the jam study.
-They were worried that these flavors would affect the study’s findings because people would just default to jam options they are used to instead of trying more “exotic” flavors.
-By removing these options, they removed the ability of people to default to what they already knew, and we got a better sense of how decision-making works for similarly appealing unknowns.
+Iyengar and Lepper made sure to remove flavors we may consider to be “defaults,” like grape and strawberry in the jam study.
+They were worried that these flavors would affect the study’s findings because people would simply default to familiar jam options instead of trying more “exotic” flavors.
+By removing these options, they removed the ability of people to default to what they already knew, and obtained a better sense of how decision-making works for similarly appealing unknowns.

 Manipulating the choice architecture in experiments allows